syncfusion-content/maui-docs/MAUI/ImageEditor/shape.md

 ## Select a particular annotation programmatically using annotation ID

-By passing the unique ID of an annotation to the SelectAnnotation method of SfImageEditor, you can select the particular annotation programmatically.
+By passing the unique `ID` of an annotation to the [SelectAnnotation](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ImageEditor.SfImageEditor.html#Syncfusion_Maui_ImageEditor_SfImageEditor_SelectAnnotation_System_Object_) method of `SfImageEditor`, you can select the particular annotation programmatically.

 {% tabs %}